caolan/forms/README.md

 #### Attributes

 * classes - Custom classes to add to the rendered widget
-* choicesClasses - Custom classes to add to the choices label on multipleRadio and multipleCheckbox widgets
+* labelClasses - Custom classes to add to the choices label on multipleRadio and multipleCheckbox widgets
 * type - A string representing the widget type, e.g. 'text' or 'checkbox'

 #### toHTML(name, field)